 As a patient, Blackpool Teaching Hospitals is keen to help empower people to manage their own conditions and play a key role in enabling shared decision-making with your doctor.

-Patients attending Rheumatology will now be given the opportunity to take part in an exciting pilot as we begin to roll out Patient Initiated Follow Up (also known as PIFU).
+Patients attending their appointment for specific specialties will now be given the opportunity to take part in an exciting pilot as we begin to roll out Patient Initiated Follow Up (also known as PIFU).

 This means that you will have more control over whether you need a follow up appointment or not, and when that appointment takes place.